The Complete Positivity of Symmetric Tridiagonal and Pentadiagonal Matrices: Acknowledgements

 \section{Acknowledgements}

+We thank the referee and editor for their useful comments.
 S.P.~is supported by NSERC Discovery Grant number 1174582, the Canada Foundation for Innovation (CFI) grant number 35711, and the Canada Research Chairs (CRC) Program grant number 231250.
-S.P.~would like to thank Rajesh Pereira for helpful discussions.
+S.P.~would like to thank Rajesh Pereira for helpful discussions early in the project.